Why Businesses Need Analytics and Insights Now More Than Ever

 For example, traditionally, companies house employee experience (EX) with HR while CX lives in a separate part of the business.
 Often, the paths never cross.

-Marketing Research: The Bottom Line
+Insights & Analytics: The Bottom Line